Oni Mansion Mint Contract

 includedProxies.push(_newAddress);

-function removeApprovedProxyIndex(uint index) external onlyOwner() {
+}function removeApprovedProxyIndex(uint index) external onlyOwner() {

-for (uint i = index; i < includedProxies.length — 1; i++){
+require(index < includedProxies.length, “Array does not have this index”);for (uint i = index; i < includedProxies.length — 1; i++){

 includedProxies[i] = includedProxies[i+1];